GregoryAshton/CheckGit/README.md

 Then the quickstart will run

-## Autostarting
+### Autostarting
-The setup for automatically starting GitCheck will depend on which system you are using.
+The setup for automatically starting checkgit will depend on which system you are using.
 Here are instructions for each known system:

-### Ubuntu (14.04)
+#### Ubuntu (14.04)
 We will add a `.desktop` file as described [here](https://help.ubuntu.com/community/UnityLaunchersAndDesktopFiles).
 Simply put, there is a folder `~/.config/autostart/`, which will contain several files with extensions `.desktop`.
-These are programs to run at startup, so to get GitCheck to run at startup simply add a file named say `GitCheck.desktop` containing:
+These are programs to run at startup, so to get checkgit to run at startup simply add a file named say `checkgit.desktop` containing:

 ```
 [Desktop Entry]
 Type=Application
-Exec=/home/greg/Programs/GitCheck/GitCheck
+Exec=/home/greg/Programs/checkgit/checkgit/checkgit
 Hidden=false
 NoDisplay=false
 X-GNOME-Autostart-enabled=true
-Name[en_GB]=GitCheck
+Name[en_GB]=checkgit
-Name=GitCheck
+Name=checkgit
 Comment[en_GB]=
 Comment=
 ```